almaan/genetech/README.md

 ## Handing in reports

 Before you proceed, please make sure that you are not printing the content of any large objects.
-For example, do not print the content of expression matrices as tis will fill up the notebook:
+For example, do not print the content of expression matrices as this will fill up the notebook:

 ````
 # DO NOT DO THIS